nirmalaagash/portfolio/README.md

-Portfolio - Nirmal Aagash Chandramohan
+# Portfolio - Nirmal Aagash Chandramohan

 A brief summary of my personal and career journey in a website.
+Please access the portfolio website at https://nirmalaagash.github.io/portfolio/